PaddlePaddle/models/youtube_recall/README.md

 ```

 ## Online prediction
-For online prediction，Approximate Nearest Neighbor(ANN) is adopted to directly recall top N most likely watch video.
+For online prediction, Approximate Nearest Neighbor(ANN) is adopted to directly recall top N most likely watch video.
 However, our ANN system currently only supports cosin sorting, not by inner product sorting, which leads to big effect difference.

 To solve it, user and video vectors are sliently modified by a SIMPLE-LSH conversion\[[4](#References)\], so that inner sorting is equivalent to cosin sorting after conversion.